A comprehensive spatial-temporal infection model: Formulation

 where $F(x)$ is an increasing function of $x$, $F(0)=0$, $F(1)\approx 1$.
-The value $\rho_0 \approx 0.1 m^{-2}$ represents the density below which the reaction rate is negligible, while the upper limit $\rho_1 \approx 1 m^{-2}$ corresponds to the maximum “packing” density.
-In (\ref{eq:defk1}) we have separated spatial distancing effects, included through $\rho$, from factors, such as biological, environmental, facial covering, etc., which enter through $K_0$ only (with $K_0$ decreasing substantially as facial covering is applied).
+Here, the threshold value $\rho_0 \approx 0.1 m^{-2}$ represents the density below which the reaction rate is negligible, while the upper limit $\rho_1 \approx 1 m^{-2}$ corresponds to a maximum “packing” density.
+In (\ref{eq:defk1}) we separated spatial distancing effects, included through $\rho$, from factors, such as biological, environmental, facial covering, etc., which enter through $K_0$ only (e.g. with $K_0$ decreasing substantially as facial covering is applied).

 Equation (\ref{eq:defk1}) captures both spatial distancing and biological and environmental effects.
-Upon more careful inspection, however, we realize that the density dependence must be further modified to not include the recovered fraction component, since that fraction does not affect contagion (assuming immunity in all recovered individuals).
-Therefore, we must modify the way density enters in (\ref{eq:defk1}) by replacing it with $\rho(1-r)$ (where we defined $r= \frac{R}{\rho}$, see also below).
-The new expression (replacing $K(\rho)$ with $K(\rho (1-r))$) reads
+Upon more careful inspection, however the density dependence must be further modified to not include the recovered fraction component, since that fraction does not affect contagion (assuming infection immunity for all recovered individuals).
+Therefore, the way density enters in (\ref{eq:defk1}) must be modified by replacing it with $\rho(1-r)$ (and where we defined $r= \frac{\rho_R}{\rho}$, see also below).
+The new expression (namely, replacing $K(\rho)$ with $K(\rho (1-r))$) , then reads

-When the rate of infection is relatively low (and $r \ll 1$), the correction is negligible.
-For strong infection rates, on the other hand, it can be quite significant, as will be demonstrated later in the paper.
+When the rate of infection is relatively low (and $r \ll 1$), the above correction is negligible.
+For strong infection rates, on the other hand, it can be quite significant, as also shown later in the paper.